dnath/dotfiles/README.md

 1. On your local laptop browser, open https://remotedesktop.google.com/headless.
     Then follow the steps to set up another computer.
-You would probably copy the relecant command to your remote shell, similar to this:
+You would probably copy the relevant command to your remote shell, similar to this:

     ```shell
     DISPLAY= /opt/google/chrome-remote-desktop/start-host \